Mazda Grand Familia: Racing

 The Savanna/RX-3 was the next Mazda racing entry, following up the success of the Cosmo and Familia Rotary.
 The Savanna debuted with a win at the September, 1971 "Fuji 500" race.

 The cars battled with Nissan's Skyline on the Japanese Grand Prix in 1972, winning the touring car category there and preventing the GT-R from winning 50 consecutive races.
 The cars continued to be competitive, claiming over 100 victories by 1976.
 A special edition "V100" model was released for sale in Japan to commemorate this occasion.
 Many vehicles continue in club racing to this day.

 In Australia the RX-3 proved very successful both on and off the race track.
 One of many RX-3s racing in the 1975 Bathurst 1000 caused more than a worried look after placing fifth outright and 1st in its class for the second consecutive year after its initial class win in 1974.
 The RX-3 dominated the class C in 1975 holding 4 of the top 5 positions.

+In New Zealand, the RX-3 proved very successful in rallying.
+Local legend Rod Millen finished fifth in the 1977 Rally New Zealand, where 17 of the 100 cars starting were RX-3s (along with one 808).
+Millen won the first three New Zealand Rally Championships, in 1975, 1976, and 1977.
+The cars remained competitive locally into the 1980s and was the only Mazda to score WRC points (in 1977 and 1979) between 1977 and 1982, until Millen changed over to the Mazda RX-7.
+In 1976, a piston-engined Mazda 818 finished eighth in the 1976 Rallye de Portugal, earning Mazda's first WRC points.

 In North America, the RX-3 had much success in SCCA and IMSA competition.
 Many RX-3s are still competing and one in particular is the SCCA Super Production car driven by Irish driver John Cummins.

 The RX-3 was replaced with the Mazda RX-4.